unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-in-web-applications.md

 ---
 title: Resolving Domains in Web Applications
-description: This page describes how to use UD Resolution to resolve NFT domains in web applications.
-It assumes the reader has a basic understanding of UD Resolution.
+description: This page describes how to use the Resolution library to resolve NFT domains in web applications.
+It assumes a basic understanding of UD Resolution.
 ---

 # Resolving Domains in Web Applications